sodiboo/system/README.md

 `<system>` is either `sodium`, `nitrogen` or more commonly `personal` which contains stuff common for both.
 There is also `oxygen`, which is a VPS and `universal` which is common to all three. `universal` will generally contain stuff like a command line environment (prompts, editors, tooling), whereas `personal` will contain stuff that doesn't/can't exist on the server, such as bluetooth, audio, GUI/Wayland environment (niri, waybar, etc), and leisure/games

-My secrets are managed using a very unsophisticated homemade solution. `secrets` is a flake input that is gitignored.
-It's preprocessed such that the files within are passed as strings of the `secrets` attrset; this is the only flake input that is modified before being passed to all modules.
+My secrets are managed using `sops-nix`, which encrypts the secrets into `secrets.yaml` and a key is storerd in my home directory to decrypt them at boot-time.
+You can still run my configuration without the secret key, but the secrets will be missing and some services will not work as a result.

 Most modules have a self-explanatory name.
 Here are some of the less obvious ones: